Kaoss Pad

 The Kaoss Pad is a sampler and audio effects processor launched by Korg in 1999.
 It allows users to record and process audio and apply various effects using an X-Y touchscreen.
-It has been used by artists including Radiohead, Muse and Brian Eno.
+It has been used by artists including Radiohead, Muse, Brian Eno and Fear Factory.

 Features

 The Kaoss Pad allows users to sample and loop audio and apply effects such as pitch-bending, flange, distortion, and delay using a touchscreen.
 According to the Guardian, while its effects technology was not new, the Kaoss Pad was distinguished by its intuitive design: "Anyone can pick one up and in a matter of seconds get the hang of it."

 The British producer and musician Brian Eno, an early adopter of the Kaoss Pad, described it as "a way of taking sounds into the domain of muscular control" as opposed to working with computers: "It takes you into a completely different place, because when working with computers you normally don't use your muscles in that way."